Taking the Spirit of Tasmania with Dogs

 Thanks to being an island state, Tasmania is the hardest part of Australia to travel to with a dog.
 While flying is a popular option for many visitors, flying in Australia with a dog is not so simple.
 Instead, the most common option for travelling to Tasmania with a dog is to take the ferry service operating across Bass Strait, the Spirit of Tasmania.
 Taking the ferry also means you can travel in your own car, campervan or caravan.

-Read on to find out more about taking the Spirit of Tasmania with dogs, plus the details of the new ferries that will be taking over the route from 2024.
+Read on to find out more about taking the Spirit of Tasmania with dogs at the moment, plus the details of the new ferries that will be taking over the route from 2025.

 Spirit of Tasmania with dogs